-The bill lists specific conduct which will be deemed reckless operation of a personal watercraft, as follows:
+The committee substitute lists specific conduct which will be deemed reckless operation of a vessel, as follows:

-- Weaving through congested vessel traffic. - Jumping the wake of another vessel unreasonably or unnecessarily close to such other vessel or when visibility around such other vessel is obstructed. - Becoming airborne or completely leaving the water while crossing the wake of another vessel within 100 feet of the vessel creating the wake.
+- Weaving through congested vessel traffic. - Jumping the wake of another vessel unreasonably or unnecessarily close to such other vessel or when visibility around such other vessel is obstructed. - Becoming airborne or completely leaving the water while crossing the wake of another vessel within 100 feet of the vessel creating the wake. - Operating at greater than slow/no wake speed within 100 feet of an anchored or moored vessel, shoreline, dock, swim float, marked swim area including swimmers, or pier, unless navigating a narrow channel. - Operating contrary to navigation rules.